the-markup/investigation-amazon-covid/README.md

 # COVID in Amazon Warehouses

-This repository contains code and data to reproduce the findings featured in our story, "[TK](TK)."
+This repository contains code and data to reproduce the findings featured in our story, "[Amazon Is Rolling Back COVID Protocols in Its Warehouses.
+Workers Say It’s Premature](TK)."

 Jupyter notebooks used for data collection, preprocessing, and analysis are in the `notebooks` folder.